schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application.

-`Bodyguard.Policy` is a simple Elixir behaviour implemented directly in the context itself, so it can be easily queried from controllers, sockets, views, and even other contexts.
+The `Bodyguard.Policy` behaviour is implemented directly in the context itself, to be queried from controllers, sockets, views, tests, and even other contexts.

-To promote reuse and to DRY up repetitive authorization checks, `Bodyguard.Action` structs encapsulate authorized actions in a composable way.
+To promote reuse and DRY up repetitive configuration, `Bodyguard.Action` structs encapsulate authorized actions in a composable way.

 Please refer to [the complete documentation](https://hexdocs.pm/bodyguard/) for details beyond this README.